 Unfulfilled performance obligations represent amounts expected to be earned on executed contracts.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total unfulfilled performance obligations.
 Unfulfilled performance obligations include funded obligations, which is the amount for which money has been directly authorized by the U.S. government and for which a purchase order has been received by a commercial customer, and unfunded obligations represent firm orders for which funding has not yet been appropriated.
-The approximate value of our Lightwave segment's unfulfilled performance obligations in 2021, 32% in 2022 and the remainder by 2025.
-The approximate value of our Luna Labs segment's unfulfilled performance obligations was \$25.6 million at June 30, 2021.
-We expect to satisfy 42% of the performance obligations in 2021, 47% in 2022 and the remainder by 2023.
+The approximate value of our Lightwave segment's unfulfilled performance obligations was \$38.6 million at September 30, 2021.
+We expect to satisfy 36% of the performance obligations in 2021, 56% in 2022 and the remainder by 2025.